Avian encephalomyelitis (epidemic tremor) is a viral disease of the CNS of poultry. Avian encephalomyelitis is of economic importance.

 The etiological agent of avian encephalomyelitis is avian encephalomyelitis virus (AEV), a nonenveloped RNA virus (family Picornaviridae, genus Tremovirus, species tremovirus A).

 Natural field strains of the virus are enterotropic and multiply in the intestine.
 Infected birds shed the virus in their feces for a few days to a few weeks, which serves to transmit the infection to hatchmates.

 Avian encephalomyelitis has a worldwide distribution.

-Avian encephalomyelitis (AE) is a viral disease of the CNS of young chickens, turkeys, Japanese quail, pheasants, and pigeons.
-Turkeys are less susceptible to natural infection and generally develop a milder clinical disease than chickens.
+Natural infection with AEV causes encephalomyelitis in chicks, turkey poults, Japanese quail, pheasants, and pigeons.
+Turkeys are less susceptible to natural infection and generally develop milder clinical signs of disease than chickens.
 Ducklings and guinea fowl are susceptible to experimental infection.

 Clinical Findings for Avian Encephalomyelitis

 Avian encephalomyelitis is characterized by neurologic signs.
 The outcome after infection with AEV depends on the infection route, age and immune status of the bird, and whether the virus is wild-type or embryo adapted ().

 Vertically infected chicks commonly show clinical nervous system signs of avian encephalomyelitis during the first week after hatching, although signs may be present in a few birds at hatching.
 Clinical signs appear later in hatchmates that are horizontally infected by the fecal-oral route.
 Vertical infection followed by horizontal infection causes a characteristic biphasic mortality pattern.